 While all of this seems like another attempt to infringe on 2A rights, there isn’t a need to panic yet.

 Technically, these are just proposed rule changes by the ATF.
-Before anything can be made into law, the proposals must be published in the Federal Registrar.
+Before anything can be made into law, the proposals must be published in the Federal Registrar and the public granted a 90-day comment period.

-For those who don’t want to leave a comment but still strongly oppose these potential revisions, there’s no better time to join and support a 2A advocacy group.
+For those who strongly oppose these potential revisions, there’s no better time to join and support a 2A advocacy group.

 Sitting back and hoping for the best will not preserve our rights.
 Supporting these groups will help make our voices heard.

-The ATF’s proposals seek to redefine what makes a firearm a firearm.
+The ATF’s proposals seek to redefine what makes a firearm a firearm, but again, these are just proposals.
+They haven’t been passed into law.

 Stay tuned to Pew Pew Tactical as we will be sure to provide updates as the situation evolves.